 The length of time in which the fuel lasts greatly varies based on the amount of usage, duration of cooking, altitude, and environmental conditions.
 A 1 lb propane tank holds 0.236 gallons of fuel which produces 21, 712-BTU of heat.
 A camping propane stove using 20,000 BTU of heat would last one hour and five minutes (21,712 / 20,000).
 Realistically, you can cook three meals from a 1 lb propane tank when cooking 20 minutes per meal.

 Heat output is measured in British Thermal Units (BTUs) and varies based on the type of fuel used.
 This is a critical metric when selecting a camping stove.
-According to Camp Chef, basic outdoor cooking for a few campers requires a stove with an output over 10,000 BTU’s per hour.
+Basic outdoor cooking for a few campers requires a stove with an output over 10,000 BTU’s per hour.

 When cooking for many people or at high altitude and in cold temperatures, 60,000 BTU per hour is recommended.